 Testing for Dengue

-Dengue fever testing is used to determine whether a person with signs and symptoms and recent potential exposure have been infected with the dengue virus.
+Dengue testing is used to determine whether a person with signs and symptoms and recent potential exposure have been infected with the dengue virus.
 Additionally, the World Health Organization recommends that the vaccine only be given to persons with confirmed prior dengue virus infection.
+Dengue virus testing is not recommended for Asymptomatic patients or Preconception screening.

 There are several different types of blood tests that can indicate a dengue infection: